ISSA Nutritionist Study Guide

 This describes the state of having total understanding and knowledge of a subject or situation.
 When someone thinks they are educated, confidence is going to go up and successful behavior modification and maintenance can be achieved.

-Like autonomy, mastery stands on a sliding scale and it is constantly changing.
+Like autonomy, mastery stands on a sliding scale and constantly changes.
 As mastery goes down, research shows that there is a deleterious effect on motivation.

 Purpose